rosafilgueira/Spark_on_HPC_cluster/README.md

 	cp spark_conf/* spark-2.3.1-bin-hadoop2.7/conf/.

   Note: JAVA_HOME needs to be updated - in spark-env.sh.
-You might want to configure more parameters inside spark-defaults.conf file (e.g. tmp directory or log directory).
+You might also want to configure more parameters inside spark-defaults.conf file (e.g. tmp directory or log directory).

 # Start a Spark cluster within a PBS job
 This PBS-job provisions on-demand and for a specific period of time the desired spark cluster by starting the master, workers and registering all workers against master.